 Discussion

-We studied the effect of stress-induced mutagenesis (SIM) on both the adaptability – the capacity of populations to adapt to new conditions – and the adaptedness – the ability of populations to stay adapted to existing conditions (Leigh 1970).
+We studied the effect of stress-induced mutagenesis (SIM) on both the adaptability – the capacity of populations to adapt to new conditions by complex adaption – and the adaptedness – the ability of populations to stay adapted to existing conditions (Leigh 1970).
 We showed that SIM breaks the trade-off between adaptability and adaptedness, allowing rapid adaptation to complex environmental challenges without compromising the population mean fitness in a stable environment.

 In addition to the pure strategies of constitutive mutagenesis (CM) and SIM, our model also considers a mixed mutational strategy.
 There are two examples of such a mixed strategy.
 First, if individuals have incomplete information regarding their condition (this is the case in most realistic biological scenarios) then we expect errors in the induction of mutagenesis: induction of mutagenesis without stress and failure to induce mutagenesis under stress.
 In this case the population would, on average, use a mixed strategy.
 Second, a mutator allele can increase the mutation rate constitutively and further increase it under stress – for example, a recent study with Pseudomonas aeruginosa found that although the mutS, mutY and mutM mutator alleles always increase the mutation rate in comparison with the wildtype, the level of this increase depends on the level of stress the cell experiences (Torres-Barceló et al. 2013).